turn/json-over-tcp/README.md

 ## Protocol
 If you would like to implement the protocol yourself, the server will expect the following in order in the byte stream:

-1. 16-bit unsigned little-endian integer with 206 as the value.
-This is the protocol signature, if a message is sent without this signature a protocol error will be raised.
-2. A 32-bit unsigned little-endian integer with the length of the message being sent as the value.
+1. A 32-bit unsigned little-endian integer with the length of the message being sent as the value.
-3. A UTF-8 string with the stringified JSON as the value (the message).
+2. A UTF-8 string with the stringified JSON as the value (the message).